 Tip: If you are coming from Germany, the new interconnection from Warth to Lech provides a new option.
 You can drive conveniently right to Warth and stay there inexpensively, while using the new gondola interconnect to explore the Lech/Zurs slopes.

-Note: a seven-night stay (Saturday arrival) is typically required at most hotels, but luckily the six-day Arlberg region lift pass is not expensive.
+PRO TIP: A seven-night stay (Saturday arrival) is typically required at most hotels, but luckily the six-day Arlberg region lift pass is not expensive.
 Typically, February and early March are peak season with tons of Europeans on vacation.
+Also, Lech has heli-skiing options available off either Orgelspitze down to Zug or Mehlsack down to west of Zug with a 25 minute hike back to Zug.

-Overall, Lech-Zurs is the 2nd most popular snowboard & freeride destination of all 52 snowboarding resorts in Austria.
+Overall, Lech-Zurs is the 2nd most popular snowboard & freeride destination of all 75 snowboarding resorts in Austria.
+Several of the better snowboarding resorts are nearby Lech-Zurs including St Anton, Warth-Schrocken and Sonnenkopf.